 Sanctions against Russia

 Acting jointly within the EU and with international partners, Germany has adopted sanctions in response to Russia’s war of aggression against Ukraine.
-The measures aim in particular to severely weaken the Russian economy and the country’s political elite, and are already having an impact.
-In close coordination with its G7 partners, the EU has so far put ten far-reaching sanctions packages into force.
+The main aim of these measures is to severely weaken the Russian economy and the country’s political elite.
+The sanctions are having an impact.
+In close coordination with its G7 partners, the EU has so far put 16 far-reaching sanctions packages into force (as at 24 February 2025).

 You can find an overview of the adopted sanctions on the Federal Government’s website.

-The Federal Ministry for Economic Affairs and Climate Action has compiled a list of FAQs on the sanctions against Russia (in German).
+The Federal Economic Affairs Ministry has compiled a list of FAQs on the sanctions against Russia (in German).

 To ensure that sanctions are implemented as effectively as possible, the German government adopted two Sanctions Enforcement Acts in 2022.
 The first Sanctions Enforcement Act put key short-term measures in place, and the second Sanctions Enforcement Act introduced major structural improvements.
 More information on sanctions enforcement is available here.